DigitalForgeLLC/ticket-smith-resources/dark_horse_spike_template.md

 ## Primary Rules
 1. **Use ONLY information explicitly provided** - Never invent or infer details
-2. **Follow template structure exactly** - Include required sections only
+2. **Follow template structure exactly** - Include all sections in order
 3. **Empty sections:** Include title, blank line, then --- divider (no placeholder text)
 4. **Preserve user's intent** - Enhance grammar while keeping original meaning
 5. **Deliverables section:** Only include if explicitly mentioned by user